Beetle Bailey: Overview

-Beetle was originally a college student at Rockview University.
+Beetle was originally a college student at Rockview University, as of September 4, 1950.
+Although he was as lazy in college as he would be in the service, he did have a broken down jalopy and was the star of the track team (apparently on a scholarship).
+He had four friends: Bitter Bill; Diamond Jim; Freshman and Sweatsock.
+He also smoked a pipe.
 The characters in that early strip were modeled after Walker's Kappa Sigma fraternity brothers at the University of Missouri.
 On March 13, 1951, during the strip's first year, Beetle quit school and enlisted in the U.S. Army, where he has remained ever since.
+His reason for enlisting was because he was running away after being nearly trapped by both his angry jealous first girlfriend "Buzz" and a second girl who was chasing him.

 Most of the humor in Beetle Bailey revolves around the inept characters stationed at Camp Swampy (inspired by Camp Crowder, where Walker had once been stationed while in the Army), which is located near the town of Hurleyburg at "Parris Island, S.C." (a real-life Marine Corps base).
 Private Bailey is a lazy sort who usually naps and avoids work, and thus is often the subject of verbal and physical chastising from his senior NCO, Sergeant Snorkel.
 The characters never seem to see combat themselves, with the exception of mock battles and combat drills.
-In fact, they seem to be in their own version of stereotypical comic strip purgatory (initially basic training, they now appear to be stuck in time in a regular infantry division).

-The uniforms of Beetle Bailey are still the uniforms of the late 1940s to early 1970s Army, with green fatigues and patrol caps as the basic uniform, and the open jeep as the basic military vehicle.
-Sergeant First Class Snorkel wears a green dress uniform with a heavily wrinkled garrison cap; the officers wear M1 helmet liners painted with their insignia.
-Despite this anachronism, modern weapons and equipment do make rare appearances.
-While Beetle Bailey's unit is Company A, one running gag is that the characters are variously seen performing activities associated with different types of units in the Army, such as artillery, armor, infantry and paratroops.
-Occasionally dream sequences have appeared where the characters see themselves as seasoned combat veterans, such as Sarge having a dream he was General "Storming Snorkel" briefing on Operation Desert Shield, or Beetle imagining himself getting out of the Army and going back to school on the G.I.
-Bill, where cute coeds all know him as "Bombshell Bailey, the famous war hero".

 Beetle is always seen with a hat or helmet which covers his forehead and eyes.
 Even on leave, his "civvies" include a pork pie hat worn in the same style.
-He can only be seen without it once—in the original strip, when he was still a college student.
+He can be seen without it only once—in the original strip, when he was still a college student.
 The strip was pulled and never ran in any newspaper.
-It has only been printed in various books on the strip's history.
+It has been printed only in various books on the strip's history.
 One daily strip had Sarge scare Beetle's hat off, but Beetle was wearing sunglasses.
+In a 3/27/1966 dream sequence by Sgt.
+Snorkel (a parody of the 1960s Batman, with Sgt.
+Snorkel as "Fatman" and Beetle as "Slobber"), the heroes try to stop the infamous "Pizza Pete"; Beetle/Slobber wears a mask but his eyes can be seen The only acknowledged picture of Beetle Bailey's eyes (two black dots on a piece of paper held by Beetle and Snorkel) was published in 2000.
+In his 1975 memoir Backstage at the Strips, Walker addressed the question of Beetle's eyes, saying: